parsimonhi/animCJK/README.md

 - many character shapes were just slightly modified to look prettier.
 - some commonly used (but not frequently used) Chinese characters have no entry in Makemeahanzi.

-Even if character shapes have the same look in both Makemeahanzi and AnimCJK project, the svg files are different: the css is different, the svg structure is different, the stroke shape paths are different, the median paths are different.
+Even if character shapes have the same look in both Makemeahanzi and AnimCJK project, the svg files are different: the css is different, the svg structure is different, the coordinate system is different, the stroke paths are different, the median paths are different.
 However, for people who would like to re-import characters from AnimCJK to Makemeahanzi, text files are provided (graphicsJa.txt, graphicsZhHans.txt, etc.) that have the same format as the graphics.txt file of Makemeahanzi.
-So from these files, it is easy to generate SVG files in the format used by Makemeahanzi.
+So it is easy to generate SVG files in the format used by Makemeahanzi using AnimCJK data.

 ### Arphic PL KaitiM GB and Arphic PL UKai fonts

 Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL UKai fonts generously provided by Arphic Technology.

 Many characters of AnimCJK are not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
 One used parts of other characters to design these missing characters and/or used various editors (mainly Inkscape and BBEdit) to modify their shape.
-One didn't extract these characters from other fonts.
+One didn't use any other fonts to make these characters.

 ### Animated_GIF